mailchimp/content-style-guide/05-web-elements.html.md

 ## SEO

 We write for humans, not machines.
 We don't use gross SEO techniques, like keyword stuffing, to bump search results.
 But we also want to make it easy for people and search engines to find and share our content.
-Here are some tips that help.
+Here are some not-icky ways to do this:

 * Organize your page around one topic.
 Use clear, descriptive terms in titles and headings that relate to the topic at hand.